soundanalogous/Breakout/README.md

 Breakout is currently only supported for Arduino 1.0 and higher.
 [Download Arduino 1.0](http://arduino.cc/en/Main/Software).

-Breakout is alpha software so the API is not 100% stable so expect changes if you pull future releases.
-The API should be locked down by mid January.
+Breakout is currently beta software.
+The API is stable at this point.
+Additional io components and other features will be added, but the core API is not expected to change going forward.

 To use
 ---